Sections of this article

 Hublot.
 Founded in 1980 by Carlo Crocco, Hublot gained widespread recognition in the 21st century under the leadership of Jean-Claude Biver and Ricardo Guadalupe.
 The brand is known for its fusion of traditional watchmaking and contemporary materials, particularly the combination of gold and rubber.

-Hublot’s iconic “Art of Fusion” philosophy is evident in its innovative use of materials like ceramic, carbon fiber, and sapphire crystal.
+Hublot’s iconic “Art of Fusion” philosophy is evident in its innovative use of materials like ceramic, carbon fibre, and sapphire crystal.
 The Big Bang collection, introduced in 2005, became a cornerstone of Hublot’s success with its bold design and innovative materials.

 In 2008, Hublot became the official watchmaker of Formula 1, further establishing its presence in the world of sports and luxury.